-So, as reflected in the above figures, by increasing your student level by two extra per class, you can increase your income by approximately R56,000 a year.
-And accordingly for every additional student, your income increases proportionately.
+This scenario reflects an approximate income in excess of R30,000 pm, So, as reflected in the above figures, by increasing your student level by twelve extra per class, you can increase your income by approximately R60,000 a year.
+Accordingly for every additional student, your income increases proportionately.
 These figures reflect turnover and profit on goods sold.
-Your individual overheads will reduce these figures but should not exceed R1000-00 per month, which is less than 5% of profits.
+Your individual overheads will reduce these figures but should not exceed R1000 per month, which is less than 5% of profits.

 Franchise package will be tailored to suit your needs.
 Contact us for an assessment.